Final thoughts about the Harvard Extension School

 Getting back to the name issue: I do not have any specific suggestions for a new school name, and frankly, I don't think it's possible to come up with a suitable name that reflects the school's greatly expanded mission and two disparate populations (casual class takers and serious degree candidates).
 But this leads me to think that it's not the name that is the root issue.
 Rather, it's the under-the-radar departure from the school's original mission and the resulting bifurcated student population.

 As one might expect, these are sensitive topics among the Extension School student body.
 I am proud to list my ALM degree on my résumé, but I've found that many Extension School students and alumni play down their Extension School affiliations.
-The ALB and liberal arts ALM programs require a tremendous amount of work to complete and are quality degrees, yet many alumni would rather state they graduated from "Harvard University" (Harvard does not discourage this -- see the official Harvard Extension School résumé guidelines).
+The ALB and liberal arts ALM programs require a tremendous amount of work to complete and are quality degrees, yet many alumni would rather state they graduated from "Harvard University" (Harvard has sent mixed messages about this -- the 2008 Harvard Extension School C.V. guidelinesused to allow "Harvard University, Master of Liberal Arts, concentration in history", but the official Harvard Extension School résumé guidelines now require "Extension" be used in the name of the school or the name of the degree).

-There is also a small but very high-profile minority of students and alumni who misrepresent themselves as being affiliated with Harvard College, the Harvard Business School, the GSAS, and other professional schools at Harvard.
+There is also a high-profile minority of students and alumni who misrepresent themselves as being affiliated with Harvard College, the Harvard Business School, the GSAS, and other professional schools at Harvard.
 When their lies are inevitably exposed, they not only embarrass the people making the false claims, it also hurts the reputation of the Extension School.
 These incidents are sometimes reported in the press, further damaging the reputation of the school and its students.

 However, these issues should not detract from the quality of the course offerings, the top-notch instruction, and incredible learning experiences available through various Extension School programs.
 I know three people who have received Extension School degrees and have decided to start again in another HES degree or certificate program.
 If I had the time and the inclination, I would probably do the same, despite the problems listed above.